A hammer toe is a toe that has an abnormal bend in its middle joint, making the toe bend downward to look like a hammer.

 Hammer toe occurs from an imbalance in the muscles surrounding the middle toe joint.
 These muscles, tendons, and ligaments work together to bend and straighten the toes.

-If one of the muscles weakens, it will not be able to bend or straighten the toe.
+If one of the muscles weakens, it cannot bend or straighten the toe.
 If the toe stays bent long enough, the muscles tighten and the toe will not be able to straighten out.

 These muscle weaknesses and imbalances are caused by a variety of factors.
 Because some of the causes for hammer toe are avoidable, it is possible to minimize risk of developing hammer toe.